Share

 • phishing’ ‘dishing’ and ‘smishing’ messages are designed to scare you into clicking on their links.
 ‘Phishing’ is is a type of financial fraud where criminals defraud, dupe or mislead people by email.
 ‘Vishing’ is over the phone where scammers will try to persuade people to share information by posing as bank staff or other financial service employees.
 ‘Smishing’ is SMS phishing where text messages are sent trying to encourage people to pay money out or click on suspicious links.
 Sometimes attackers try to get victims on the phone by sending a text message asking them to call a number, in order to persuade them further.

 • Fake Domains.
 Scammers often set up website addresses that look legitimate in order to trick you.
+If you look carefully, you can often spot incorrect spellings/addresses for organisations.
 If in doubt, check.

 • Distraction thieves.
 These people make a pretext of calling at someone’s home with the aim of getting inside; sometimes by asking for a glass of water.
 Often working in pairs, one will keep the occupant talking, while the other searches the house.

 • Always, always ask for ID if there is an unexpected caller.
 Legitimate companies and organisations will expect this.
-And feel free to close the door and telephone the company to check before letting anyone in.
+And close the door and telephone the company to check before letting anyone in.

 Postal scams affecting the elderly